uDALES/u-dales/README.md

 brew install packagename
 ```

-You may also want to install the package nco, which is required for postprocessing in "pre-post", and ncview for easy visualisations of Dales-U output.
+You may also want to install the package nco, which is required for postprocessing in "pre-post", and ncview for easy visualisations of dales-urban output.

 Homebrew installs packages in "/usr/local/" directory, make sure this path (or whereever your packages are stored) is added to the Makefile as INCDIRS and/or LIBDIRS.

 ### Installing

-To get an executable version of Dales-U go to the directory "src/dales-urban" and compile by typing `make`.
+To get an executable version of dales-urban go to the directory "src/dales-urban" and compile by typing `make`.

 Don't forget to run a `make clean` after making changes to the source code or Makefile and before recompiling.